James P. Delgado: Career

-Early days
+Early career

 By fourteen, Delgado's curiosity led him to a construction site near his home in the Santa Teresa Hills, where the remains of the Ohlone people were discovered.
 This site, which later became the Rancho de Santa Teresa, was being destroyed despite the presence of archaeologists.
 Delgado, initially volunteering alone, began mapping, photographing, and recovering artifacts from the site, continuing his efforts through high school.
 He later assisted in an excavation in 1980.
 The experience had a significant impact on Delgado, leading him to prepare the nomination papers for the site, which was listed on the National Register of Historic Places in 1975 as site #75002184.
 His research notes and materials are archived in the San Jose Public Library, documenting his early explorations of the nearby foothills.

 In 1972, Delgado met with San Jose Mayor Norman Y. Mineta to advocate for changes in laws to protect archaeological sites.
 Mineta appointed him the San Jose Youth Commission's Liaison to the city's Historical Landmarks Commission.
 After serving for three years, Mayor Janet Gray Hayes appointed Delgado as a commissioner in 1976.
 He also served on the San Jose Bicentennial Commission and participated in the first inventory of historical and architectural heritage in 1977 and the Santa Clara County Heritage Inventory.
-He began working at the New Almaden Museum in 1972 and was mentored by museum founder Constance B. "Connie" Perham.

 While at the Vancouver Maritime Museum, Delgado returned to university to obtain his Ph.D. in archaeology, receiving the degree in 2006 from Simon Fraser University.

 Delgado's early work notably included documenting shipwreck remains and the surrounding environmental conditions exposed by beach erosion.
 He was a pioneer in this area of archaeology in the United States, starting with the wrecks of the schooner Neptune and those within the Golden Gate National Recreation Area.
-Delgado also examined the steamer Pomo at Point Reyes National Seashore and, in 1985, conducted an extensive survey of shipwreck remains at Cape Hatteras and Cape Lookout National Seashores in North Carolina.